HassanShafiq/Embedded-Systems/FreeRTOS_On_ARM_TM4C123/0_GettingStarted/README.md

 ### Converting an existing application into a FreeRTOS Real-time application.</br>
-This coding implementation converts an existing LED blinky application into a FreeRTOS Real-time application using FreeRTOS port for Tiva C Launchpa (TM4C123GH6PM), giving an overview of how an RTOS Scheduler works and its various components.
+This coding implementation converts an existing LED blinky application into a FreeRTOS Real-time application using FreeRTOS port for Tiva C Launchpad (TM4C123GH6PM), giving an overview of how an RTOS Scheduler works and its various components.
 The implementation also explores the various options available in **FreeRTOSConfig.h** file to configure RTOS scheduler at various modes and many other options.</br>

 The implementation toggles on-board LEDs using a pseudo delay for 3 tasks:
 - vRedLedControllerTask(void *pvParamters)